Aggregate Aware Caching

 Domains

-Queries done in the same domain as the cached pre-aggregate dataset will always match its source filters and active roles.
+Queries done in the same domain as the cached pre-aggregate dataset will always match its source filters.

 Additive Metrics